ProfVLM: A lightweight video-language model for multi-view proficiency estimation: Introduction

 \section{Introduction}

 Understanding proficiency in complex activities from video is crucial for applications such as coaching and rehabilitation.
-Unlike action recognition, proficiency estimation requires a deep and technical understanding of the actions, a non-trivial task even for state-of-the-art architectures.
-Further, producing a simple proficiency label/score is not practical for the user: natural language feedback is, instead, actionable and self-explaining.
+Unlike action recognition, proficiency estimation and Action Quality Assessment (AQA) require a deep and technical understanding of the actions, a non-trivial task even for state-of-the-art architectures.

-Current approaches to proficiency estimation face several limitations.
-First, existing methods rely primarily on classification-only architectures that output numerical scores without explanatory context, limiting their practical applicability for end users who need actionable insights.
-Second, most prior work focuses on single-view analysis, despite the fact that comprehensive skill assessment often requires multiple camera perspectives to capture different aspects of performance—such as hands positioning from egocentric views and overall technique from exocentric angles.
-Finally, while vision-language models have shown remarkable success in various multimodal tasks, their application to proficiency estimation remains unexplored, representing a missed opportunity to combine visual understanding with interpretable textual feedback.
+Moreover, prior approaches present limitations that restrict their practical application.
+First, proficiency estimation is commonly formulated as a discriminative prediction task (classification or regression), relying on dedicated output heads that produce scores without explicitly modeling the reasoning process experts use when assessing performance.
+Second, most prior works focus on single-view analysis, despite comprehensive skill assessment often requiring multi-camera perspectives to capture complementary aspects such as hand positioning from egocentric views and overall technique from exocentric angles.
+Third, although language signals have been incorporated in some approaches, they are typically used as auxiliary supervision or in parallel tasks, rather than as a unified reasoning mechanism that directly drives proficiency prediction.
+As a result, prediction and explanation are optimized through separate objectives, limiting the model’s ability to align visual evidence with linguistic reasoning in a unified manner.

-To address these gaps, we present ProfVLM, a vision-language model tailored for proficiency estimation, leveraging multi-view video encoders and a lightweight backbone language model.
-ProfVLM generates both a proficiency label and natural language feedback, bridging accurate assessment and practical usability.
+We address these gaps by reframing proficiency estimation as a conditional generation problem.
+This formulation enables the model to predict proficiency levels while producing expert-style explanatory commentary, mirroring how human evaluators justify their assessments.
+Building on this idea, we develop ProfVLM, a parameter- and training-efficient vision-language model that jointly outputs proficiency labels and interpretable, expert-like feedback from multi-view video inputs.

 This paper introduces the following key contributions: